 a novel by Julie Locascio

---Now available in paperback!
+-- "Tricks" is available in paperback!

---Also on sale as a Kindle e-book!
+-- Also on sale as a Kindle e-book:

 A troubled young American woman loses herself in her idealistic quest to "save the world".
 Traveling first to Mexico and then Brazil, the narrator tells her story in the present tense--constantly uncertain of what is coming next.
 The novel deals with poverty, ecology, gender issues, politics, indigenous peoples, international issues, human relationships, culture clash, disillusionment, spiritual turmoil, doubt, and personal breakdown.
 Occasional flashbacks and communications with loved ones in the United States provide parallel stories that finally come together during the climax of the novel.